Measuring progress is not about judging yourself.

 This progress assessment allows you to see tangible results and is evidence for you that you can do it.
 When an action becomes a habit, you can expand your plan and set new goals.

-Patience and Persistence Lead to Success
+Patience and Persistence Help Progress Continue

 One of the biggest benefits of evaluation is building patience and self-confidence.
 Small wins prove that you are capable, worthy, and strong.
 Over time, these small steps turn into bigger achievements.